 - Work with your advisor to identify another course or other options.

 - Contact the instructor to request permission to register for their course.
-If approved, the instructor should submit an Instructor Permission Form to the Records and Registration Office.
+If approved, student must complete an Exception to Policy Petition and attached the email from the instructor.

 Course requires special permission: Some courses are set up so that the instructor can monitor who enrolls in the course.
 Proceed with one of these options: